OpenBankingUK/knowledge-base-pub/docs/standards/read-write.md

 ### **What does each of the Balance types mean?
 Does an ASPSP have to provide specific balance types in its response?**

 The enumeration for the Balance Type field is based on the ISO 20022 definition for the field.
-When we base data structures on an underlying standard, we do not generally provide additional descriptions on the usage, unless there is an OBIE specific deviation.
+When we base data structures on an underlying standard, we do not generally provide additional descriptions on the usage, unless there is an OBL specific deviation.

 The ASPSPs are free to determine which balance types they should publish.
 The general expectation is that an ASPSP should provide the same information through its APIs as it does through its online channels.
 In situations where the more than one Balance Type could be used to describe the balance provided by the ASPSP, it is for the ASPSP to determine the appropriate type to be used.